Now scheduling COVID-19 vaccine appointments for ages 12+

 It is easier to understand and follow three goals rather than 10 recommendations.
 The three goals were created as realistic guidelines you can think about and gradually adopt when making everyday choices related to diet and exercise.
 Following any one of these guidelines is likely to reduce your chance of getting cancer, but following all three offers the greatest protection.

 A whole grain is the entire edible part of any grain.
 It contains the bran, endosperm, and germ.
 The bran is the outer layer of the grain and is often high in B vitamins and fiber.
 As you may recall, bran cereal is known for being high in fiber.
-The endosperm is the inner part of the grain that contains most of the carbohydrate.
+The endosperm is the inner part of the grain that contains most of the carbohydrates.
 There is a small amount of vitamins and minerals in the endosperm.
 The germ provides nourishment to the seed.
 It’s rich in antioxidants, Vitamin E, fiber, and B vitamins.

 When grains are refined, the bran and the germ are removed resulting in a depletion of many nutritious compounds.
 It’s always best to choose whole grains to increase your intake of fiber and nutrients that may lower cancer risk.
 When reading labels, be sure to choose foods that list whole or whole-grain before the grains name as the first ingredient.
 Do not rely on color to identify a whole grain as ingredients such as molasses or caramel coloring may have been used during processing.
 The following terms do not necessarily indicate a whole grain either:

 Examples of whole grains include: